 Katherine Sandford, Executive Chair at UBCO

-The dream of becoming a Doctor never quite eventuated, however Katherine Sandford, Executive Chair at UBCO, has instead experienced an exciting career in tech.
-She has held various leadership positions is a US tech company that has grow from small to rather large in the time she was there, taking her all around the world.
+_The dream of becoming a Doctor never quite eventuated, however Katherine Sandford, Executive Chair at UBCO, has instead experienced an exciting career in tech.
+She has held various leadership positions for a US based tech company which saw significant growth through the time she was there, taking her all around the world.

 Now back in the sunny Bay of Plenty helping the team at UBCO take their electric utility bikes to the world, we caught up with Katherine to learn a little more about her career journey into tech.
 She shares more about why now is such an exciting time to be part of the UBCO journey and the people they would love to attract.
 Thanks for sharing your story, Katherine._

 “I help the boss of an electric motorbike company to build a really great business.”

 Firstly, how would you explain to a five year old what it is you do?

 I help the boss of an electric motorbike company to build a really great business.